eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

     **3** | _Exceeds expectations, you wonderful creature, you!_

  This will serve as a gauge of whether you met the project goals and can help you identify where to focus your efforts moving forward!

+---
+### RESOURCES
+**Examples & Suggestions**

+#### Suggested Ways to Get Started
+- Try putting together a three-slide deck, for each of your project ideas, to keep organized
+- Look for example (or real) data to get a feel for what information exists for you to use
+- Think about how much time you can dedicate to the project each week, and where you think the largest challenges will lie
+- Think about this as an elevator pitch: be prepared, do some light research, but don't go down any "rabbit holes

+#### Example Deliverable
+Take a look at the [sample deck](#) provided.
+There are three slides, corresponding to three potential project ideas, and al include a problem, hypothesis, and potential data sets.

+#### Useful Resources
+- For overall project ideas, consider looking at former [General Assembly Data Science Projects](https://gallery.generalassemb.ly/DS?metro=)